rozek/notes-on-gundb/README.md

 ## Potential Extensions of the GunDB API ##

-Here are the methods the author has added to GunDB
+Here are some methods the author has added to his GunDB instances

 ### GUN.ValueIsPlain ###